-The Charts menu popup provides the capability to overlay historical dive data and activate current dive breadcrumb trails.
+The History and Breadcrumbs buttons provide the capability to overlay historical dive data and activate current dive breadcrumb trails.
 These features indicate where divers have been on the current dive and where they have been on previous dives.
-The Dive Master can load multiple historical data files and then select in real time which dives to view.
-With breadcrumbs, the Dive Master can select all or individual divers to view in real time.
+The Dive Master can load multiple historical data files and then select in real-time which dives to view.
+With breadcrumbs, the Dive Master can select all or individual divers to view in real-time.

-The History tab (Figure 66) allows the Dive Master to add historical dive data into the active dive.
+The History button (Figure 59) allows the Dive Master to add historical dive data to the active dive.
 The "Load File" button will load historical dive data into the system.
 Dive Masters can load one or more data files for geographic analysis.
-Once loaded, the files can be selected for viewing by clicking the View check box.
+Once loaded, the files can be selected for viewing by clicking the View checkbox.
 Files that are checked will be visible on the chart screen.